 Jamie was confident he would improve for going over hurdles .In his next three races, Wendigo won twice and finished second in the Grade 1 Challow Novices’ Hurdle.
 His only finish outside the top two came when fifth in the Grade 1 Albert Bartlett, where he was hampered at a crucial stage.

 “He’s a classy individual, one we were really careful to manage through his bumper and novice hurdle year because I always felt deep down his novice chase season was going to be really crucial.
 I think without the interference in the Albert Bartlett he would have been third.
 On the back of that, the temptation was Aintree or Punchestown, but I just knew that this was going to be his year so I didn’t want to go to the well too often as a novice hurdler.
-We are very much looking forward to seeing him over a fence, he’s tailor made for it and looks an absolute picture.
-We might have him ready for the middle of October all being well.” – Trainer Jamie Snowden
+We always we thought we would see the best of him over fences, and he’s proving that now.” – Trainer Jamie Snowden

 There are a maximum of 4,000 shares available in Wendigo, each share purchased equates to 0.025% share holding in Wendigo.